How Do I Negotiate a Contract with My Nanny?

 • Trial period: Usually 2–4 weeks to confirm the fit.

-• Travel expectations: Compensation for overnight stays, per diem for food, travel expenses covered.
+• Travel expectations: Compensation for overnight stays, per diem for food, and travel expenses covered.
+Privacy outlined for the nanny on a trip.

 TLC Tip (from 40 years of placements): Approach the contract as a partnership agreement — not just a list of demands.
 The best contracts are clear, fair, and balanced.
 Families who revisit the agreement regularly (at least annually) tend to have the most stable, long-term placements.